Dingo: Migration

 Dingoes usually remain in one area and do not undergo seasonal migrations.
 However, during times of famine, even in normally "safe" areas, dingoes travel into pastoral areas, where intensive, human-induced control measures are undertaken.
 In Western Australia in the 1970s, young dogs were found to travel for long distances when necessary.
 About 10% of the dogs captured—all younger than 12 months—were later recaptured far away from their first location.
 Among these, the average travelled distance for males was 21.7 km and for females 11 km.
 Therefore, travelling dingoes had lower chances of survival in foreign territories, and they are apparently unlikely to survive long migrations through occupied territories.
 The rarity of long migration routes seemed to confirm this.
 During investigations in the Nullarbor Plain, even longer migration routes were recorded.
 The longest recorded migration route of a radio-collared dingo was about 24-32 km.

 Attacks on humans

 Dingoes generally avoid conflict with humans, but they are large enough to be dangerous.
 Most attacks involve people feeding wild dingoes, particularly on K'gari (formerly Fraser Island), which is a special centre of dingo-related tourism.
 The vast majority of dingo attacks are minor in nature, but some can be major, and a few have been fatal: the death of two-month-old Azaria Chamberlain in the Northern Territory in 1980 is one of them.
-Many Australian national parks have signs advising visitors not to feed wildlife, partly because this practice is not healthy for the animals, and partly because it may encourage undesirable behaviour, such as snatching or biting by dingoes, kangaroos, goannas, and some birds.